 Reuse of Cushioning Materials (Batten cleats)

 In the past, batten cleats, which are used to cushion extruded products when they are shipped, were generally used only once before being discarded as industrial waste by the shipment receiver.
 Batten cleats, however, are very durable and show very little wear even after being used multiple times.
 Therefore, in fiscal 2018, we began to reuse these items as an effective application of resources.
 With cooperation among various works, batten cleats are now being returned to the places where they came from by means such as simply placing them back on the trucks in which they were used.
 Reuse reduced the amount of batten cleats discarded in fiscal 2018 by 13 tons compared to fiscal 2017 and accounted for a major decrease in the amount of industrial waste we generated.

 Promoting Recycling of Aluminum Cans

 Aluminum is light-weight, does not rust, conveys heat well, and is highly recyclable*1.
-Given the outstanding qualities of the metal from which they are made, aluminum cans are recycled at a rate*2 of 90% (fiscal 2016).
-By having each of its works purchase used aluminum cans, the UACJ Group is supporting aluminum can recycling activities and contributing to the creation of a recycling-oriented society.
+Given the outstanding qualities of the metal from which they are made, aluminum cans are recycled at a rate*2 of 93.6% (fiscal 2018).
+The UACJ Group is a member of the Japan Aluminum Association and is participating in that organization’s efforts to recover aluminum beverage cans.
+Individual UACJ works purchase used aluminum cans for use as raw material - for example, in can-to-can recycling - thereby supporting aluminum can recycling activities and contributing to the creation of a recycling-oriented society.

 - *1 Recycling aluminum requires only about 3% of the amount of energy needed to produce new aluminum from bauxite.